 Wague left for OGC Nice, and recently news broke out that they are not exercising their clause to get his transfer permanent.
 Juan Miranda, another huge prospect joined his teammate Todibo on a 2-year loan deal but has failed to get even a few minutes under his belt.

 Let see what the future beholds for these emerging stars.
 Junior Firpo may leave in a deal involving Lautaro Martinez as the reports suggest at the time of writing.

 Now coming to the seasoned professionals, transfer predictors have bet highly on the transfer of Rakitic who recently announced his unwillingness to leave and even claiming that he isn’t a sack of potatoes implying that he would not leave until he thinks it’s necessary.

 Arturo Vidal, a surprising signing but a pleasant one indeed and he provides Barca the dynamics in their ball-playing midfielders often lack, but still his presence is clogging the growth of the younger generation especially Arthur who has to sit out.
 Some reports also suggested that maybe even Busquets would be moved this summer but that seems very highly unlikely at the moment.

-A cover for aging Jordi Alba is also been scouted for though Alba will still keep his place in the next season.
+A cover for ageing Jordi Alba is also been scouted for though Alba will still keep his place in the next season.
 Luis Suarez, as good as he is, has failed to live up to his credentials in the last 3 seasons in the Champions league and may find himself getting a significantly reduced game time if Martinez deal is complete.